Skip to main content

 Take action

-Simply asking "How am I going to practice kindness today?" can be helpful.
-For a homework assignment, I have invited some clients to pay attention and periodically document during the day their evidence of kindness to others and especially to themselves.
+Start your day with this question: "How am I going to practice kindness today?"
+For a homework assignment, I have invited some patients to pay attention and periodically document their evidence of kindness to others and especially to themselves during the day.
 This positive focus is like planting positive seeds in your mind garden.
 Where focus goes, energy flows.

-I recently was talking about kindness to a young client who asked if I wanted them to get on the ark.
-I asked what that meant.
-The client said, "Acts of random kindness."
-That was a great response from a young person.
+A young client recently asked if I wanted them to get on the ARK.
+When I asked what that meant, the client replied, "Acts of random kindness."
 How about you?
-Are you willing to get on the ark?
+Are you willing to get on the ARK?

 Consider joining Mayo Clinic Health System's Kickstart Kindness program to start your kindness journey.
-The program offers many ideas of how to extend kindness.
+The program offers many ideas on how to extend kindness to yourself, your community, environment, home, family, co-workers and others.

-Finally, I'd like to leave you with this quote: "Be kind whenever possible.
-It is always possible." —Dalai Lama
+Finally, I'd like to leave you with this quote by the Dalai Lama: "Be kind whenever possible.
+It is always possible."

 Steve Siegle is a licensed professional counselor in Psychiatry & Psychology in Menomonie, Wisconsin.